-A large part of doctoral research is interaction with the biblical texts in their original languages.
-In seminary or graduate school, it is common to study Greek and/or Hebrew at the basic level.
-For doctoral studies, though, the expectations in terms of language skill are very high.
-For New Testament, it goes without saying that the candidate knows Koine Greek very well (in terms of grammar, syntax, and vocabulary).
-In general, it would be advisable to know the New Testament Greek vocabulary down to words that occur twenty times or less.
-An advanced knowledge of grammar can be gained through studying Daniel B. Wallace's Greek Grammar Beyond the Basics, or the more recent offering by David Mathewson and Elodie Ballantine Emig, Intermediate Greek Grammar.
-New Testament exegesis classes will further strengthen one's knowledge of New Testament Greek.
-After getting a sufficient amount of grammar under one's belt, the most profitable thing to do is read, read, read!
+Greek very well (in terms of grammar, syntax, and vocabulary).
+In general, it would be advisable to know the NT Greek vocabulary down to words that occur 20 times or less.
+An advanced knowledge of grammar can be gained through studying D. Wallace's Greek Grammar Beyond the Basics.
+NT exegesis classes will further strengthen one's knowledge of NT Greek.
+After getting a sufficient amount of grammar under one's belt, the most profitable thing to do is read, read!
 That is, take rapid reading courses where you just read through a large number of texts without taking too much time to analyze it theologically or rhetorically.
-I regularly recommend to students, as a must-have resource, The UBS Greek New Testament: A Reader's Edition, which offers a "contextualized translation at the bottom of the page of all vocabulary items occurring thirty times or fewer in the New Testament."
+I regularly recommend to students, as a must-have resource, The UBS Greek New Testament: A Reader's Edition, which offers a "contextualized translation at the bottom of the page of all vocabulary items occurring 30 times or fewer in the New Testament."
 Additionally, a dictionary is appended to the back that has lexical entries for the remaining words that occur thirty times or more.

-Aside from studying New Testament Greek, you can further strengthen your language skills by exposure to Attic Greek, the most important and influential dialect of classical antiquity.7 Many students of the New Testament also find it helpful to engage with the style, grammar, and vocabulary of the Septuagint.8 Finally, one might consider studying the Greek of the church fathers.9 Conceivably, a course could be designed that worked through a sampling from various materials and periods.10
+Aside from studying NT Greek, you can further strengthen your language skills by exposure to Attic Greek, the most important and influential dialect of classical antiquity.9 Many students of the NT also find it helpful to engage with the style, grammar, and vocabulary of the Septuagint.10 Finally, one might consider studying the Greek of the church fathers.11 Conceivably, a course could be designed that worked through a sampling from various materials and periods.